xtreme1-io/xtreme1/README.md

 #### Operating System Requirements

-Any OS that can install Docker Compose, you can install Docker Compose by installing [Docker Desktop](https://docs.docker.com/desktop/) on Mac, Windows, and Linux with desktop, on Linux server you can install [Docker Engine](https://docs.docker.com/engine/) with [Docker Compose Plugin](https://docs.docker.com/compose/install/linux/).
+Any OS can install the Xtreme1 platform with Docker Compose (installing [Docker Desktop](https://docs.docker.com/desktop/) on Mac, Windows, and Linux devices).
+On the Linux server, you can install Docker Engine with [Docker Compose Plugin](https://docs.docker.com/compose/install/linux/).

 #### Hardware Requirements